 However, the ARW has also been called to action for several high-profile international missions:

 The ARW, alongside multiple international Special Forces Units, deployed to Chad in 2008.
-This deployment was UNderneath the UN Peacekeeping mission MINURCAT.
+This deployment was under the UN Peacekeeping mission MINURCAT.
 This mission was aimed at long-range reconnaissance in hostile territory.
 Whilst the ARW undertook specialist monitoring to assist with Irish Intelligence in the region, the ARW also supported conventional Irish forces in the area.
 This includes transporting essential supplies across hostile territories and assisting with the extraction of wounded personnel [source].
 Ultimately, the ARW withdrew from Chad and the CAR in 2010.

 In June of 2019, troops from the Army Ranger Wing were sent to Mali as part of the UN Peacekeeping mission MINUSMA [source].
 MINUSMA is widely considered to be the UN’s most challenging and dangerous mission due to high casualty rates [source].
 As of 2022, Irish Defence Forces are considering extracting the ARW from Mali and deploying the force into the Sahel Region.
 Reporting suggests that no final decision has been made on this movement, but is due to be made during the year [source].